 International Social Work and Social Welfare: Europe

-The main language groups are Germanic (such as German, Danish, English), Slavic (such as Russian, Polish, Czech), and Romance or Latinate (such as French, Romanian, Spanish), together with a number of other groups and several smaller languages (TITUS Didactica: Languages of Europe).
+The main language groups are Germanic (such as German, Danish, and English), Slavic (such as Russian, Polish, and Czech), and Romance or Latinate (such as French, Romanian, and Spanish), together with a number of other groups and several smaller languages (TITUS Didactica Languages of Europe).
 The official languages of the Council of Europe are English and French.
 The EU works in all the languages of the member states.

 Economic and Political Features

 A common currency (the Euro) was launched on January 1, 1999 in virtual form, and new notes and coins were introduced on January 1, 2002.
 The euro (€) is the official currency of 17 out of 28 EU member countries, known collectively as the Eurozone.
-The banking and financial crisis of 2007/2008 precipitated the most fundamental challenge to the EU—and the European vision—since its formation in the period after 1945.
-After a period of economic optimism and growth stimulated by the enlarged union, the crisis exposed the high debts of several southern European countries and seriously challenged the continued existence of the pan-European euro currency.
-The crisis had a significant impact on social welfare programs and public expenditure, with drastic reductions in social programs, pensions, and financial benefits for poorer people in the worst affected countries and significant pressures on social programs throughout the union.
+The banking and financial crisis of 2007/2008 precipitated the most fundamental challenge to the European Union—and the European vision—since its formation in the period after 1945.
+After a period of economic optimism and growth stimulated by the enlarged union, the crisis exposed the high debts of several southern European countries and seriously challenged the continued existence of the pan-European Euro currency.
+The crisis had a significant impact on social welfare programs and public expenditure, with drastic reductions in social programs, pensions, and financial benefits for poorer people in the worst affected countries, and significant pressures on social programs throughout the union.
 So-called austerity policies have continued in many countries and have provoked significant social dislocation (International Federation of Social Workers, 2013), contributing to the rise in support for populist parties across the continent (Barr, Taylor-Robinson, Scott-Samuel, McKee, & Stuckler, 2012; Garrett & Pertotti, 2017; Karagkounis, 2017; Truell, 2017), although evidence of economic revival is emerging (Eurostat, 2018c).

 Social Policy and Welfare Services

-The balance between social services provided by the state, voluntary organizations/nongovernmental organizations (NGOs), and private agencies varies between countries.
-Scandinavian and some other northern countries still tend to provide state-managed social services; Germany and some others have long-standing systems of state-financed NGOs; the United Kingdom is developing commissioning of social services by local government from the private and NGO sectors whereas other countries remain dependent on minimalist state services with larger NGO and faith-based sectors.
+The balance between social services provided by the state, voluntary organizations/non-governmental organizations (NGOs), and private agencies varies between countries (Kallio, Meeuwisse, & Scaramuzzino, 2016).
+Scandinavian and some other northern countries still provide state-managed social services, although policies are changing; Germany and some others have long-standing systems of state-financed NGOs; the United Kingdom is now reliant on commissioning of social services by local government from the private and NGO sectors (Ferguson, 2007), while other countries remain dependent on minimalist state services with larger NGO and faith-based sectors.
 There is a general trend away from reliance on large residential institutions for young people and adults with disabilities and health problems, toward more community-based services.
 In all countries, family members remain a major source of support and care in adversity (for example, Dex, 2003).

 The Role of Social Work